Biden kicks off rural America tour in Minnesota

 Getting credit for economic gains is crucial to Biden's 2024 reelection, but many rural voters feel frustrated and disengaged after decades of industrial decline and job losses in the face of globalization and declining agriculture.

+The more than $5 billion in new investments for rural America Biden announced on Wednesday will be drawn from the Inflation Reduction Act, a $1 trillion bipartisan infrastructure law and reprogramming of existing funds.

-The money includes $1.7 billion to support climate-smart agriculture practices, $1.1 billion in investments in clean water and other infrastructure, and $2 billion for economic development projects in nine states and Puerto Rico, along with additional investments in expanding broadband access.
+The money includes $1.7 billion to support climate-smart agriculture practices, $1.1 billion for clean water and other infrastructure, and $2 billion for economic development projects in nine states and Puerto Rico, along with additional investments for expanding broadband access.

-(Reporting by Andrea Shalal; additional reporting by Jeff Mason and Andrew Hay; Editing by Stephen Coates)
+(Reporting by Andrea Shalal; additional reporting by Nandita Bose , Jeff Mason and Andrew Hay; Editing by Stephen Coates and Bill Berkrot)

 ((andrea.shalal@tr.com; +1 202-815-7432;))